genielvn/Yassou/README.md

-# PseudoFile Language (This is a temporary name lmao)
+# Yassou
-PseudoFile Language (PFL) is a general-purpose programming language named after the terms "pseudocode" and "compile", which means to compile pseudocode.
+Yassou is a beginner-friendly, general-purpose programming language coined after the Greek word meaning "Hello."
+This language is simple and easy to understand as it uses natural syntax for better readability and writability.
+It serves as the bridge between pseudocode and other general-purpose programming languages, which helps programmers and readers simulate the logic of the code to spot errors and inconsistencies before the actual programming process.

 ## Developing
-To run a (.ppf) file:
+To run a (.yass) file:
 ```
 python3 main.py [FILE]
 ```